cullend92/Project-Manna-Heim-GUI/README.md

 # Project-Manna-Heim-GUI
+Project Manna-Heim is the senior design project untaken by Team Vulcan at Embry-Riddle Aeronautical Universtity, Prescott campus during the Spring 2019 - Fall 2019 semesters.
-Project Manna-Heim's goal is to design and construct a remotely operated rover with a deployable debris shelter This repository holds the code for the user interface subsystem used to operate the rover.
+Project Manna-Heim's goal is to design and construct a remotely operated rover with a deployable debris shelter.
+This repository holds the code for the user interface subsystem used to operate the rover.
 The interface is written in C++ with the Qt API.